SkylineCommunications/dataminer-docs-connectors/connector/doc/Evertz_9000RF-Probe_-_RF_Input.md

 ---
-uid: Connector_help_Evertz_9000RF-Probe_-_Channel
+uid: Connector_help_Evertz_9000RF-Probe_-_RF_Input
 ---

-# Evertz 9000RF-Probe - Channel
+# Evertz 9000RF-Probe - RF Input

-The Evertz 9000RF-Probe - Channel connector is used to create DVEs based on the RF Inputs for the Evertz 9000RF-Probe.
+The Evertz 9000RF-Probe - RF Input connector is used to create DVEs based on the RF Inputs for the Evertz 9000RF-Probe.
 Each RF probe is a 1RU rack-based unit and can have 8x, 16x, or 32x RF inputs.
 Each DVE can represent one of the RF inputs.

 ## About